 Dr Jonathan Teoh

-Dr Jonathan Teoh graduated from The University of Melbourne in 2004, and worked in private practice for 10 years in Shepparton and Altona North.
-After completing a Masters of Public Health, he moved to the public sector.
-Dr Teoh completed the Health Sector Leadership Program in 2013, and has served on the Oral Health Committee and Public Dentistry Committee.
-He has also been a mentor in the ADAVB mentoring program and is a participant in the Melbourne North West Group meetings.
+Dr Jonathan Teoh began on council in 2018 and was elected to the Executive Committee on 2020.
+He graduated from The University of Melbourne in 2004, and has worked in private and public practice, currently working as a Senior Dentist and Manager at a Community Health Centre.
+Dr Teoh completed the Health Sector Leadership Program (2013), and has served the ADAVB on the Oral Health Committee (2016–current) and Public Dentistry Committee (2018–current).
+He has also been a mentor in the ADAVB mentoring program and is a participant in the Melbourne North West and Southern Group meetings.